 Job responsibilities include developing menus that provide our patients with a positive food experience, working with the medical and clinical teams to prepare modified meals as required and preparing food in accordance to sanitary requirements along with company policies and procedures.
 The Executive Chef is responsible for supervising the ordering, preparing, portioning, and serving of food and any other activities assigned to the dietary team.
 The Executive Chef will also develop and manage the departmental budget.
 The ideal candidate will be a graduate of a culinary institute.
 Minimum of 5 years dietary experience in a supervisory capacity in a similar industry and possesses hands-on knowledge of cost control and food management.
 Ability to work a flexible schedule is required.

-RN and LPN – Pool/Per Diem (Seabrook West ™)
+RN and LPN – Full Time/Part Time/Per Diem (Seabrook West ™)

 Responsibilities include taking routine vital signs, history of medical complaints; integrating nursing and health care, providing safe and effective nursing care; phlebotomy; assisting physician in the medical examination of the patient and handling any medical problems and/or emergencies according to procedure.
 Candidate must be a graduate of an accredited school of nursing and have valid PA RN license or PA LPN license, CPR certification and be able to do lab draws; must demonstrate knowledge of nursing skills, medication administration, policy and procedures and standards.